-Understanding the differences between squats and deadlifts will clear up what each movement should look like.
-When you think of pulling something off the floor such as deadlifts, kettlebell swings, and barbell cleans; think hinges.
+Understanding the differences between the hinge vs. the squat should clear up what each movement should ideally look like.
+When you think of pulling something off the floor such as with deadlifts, kettlebell swings, and barbell cleans; think hinge.

-When you think of movements that require your knees to move slightly forward think of squats.
-Practice these fixes on your clients, coach it right, and get your clients better results while keeping them from getting hurt.
+When you think of movements that require your knees to move slightly forward, think squat.
+Practice these fixes on your clients, coach them right, and get your clients to their goals while also keeping them from getting hurt.